-ANB020, which is a potential first-in-class therapeutic antibody, is our wholly-owned anti-IL-33 antibody product candidate generated using our SHM technology platform.
+ANB020, which is potentially a first-in-class therapeutic antibody, is our wholly-owned anti-IL-33 antibody product candidate generated using our SHM-XEL technology platform.

 Our preclinical studies have provided evidence of ANB020's favorable potency and functional activity in human and cynomolgus monkey in vitro assays.
-The high potency and functional activity of ANB020 for human and cynomolgus monkey IL-33 was measured using standard in vitro assays: equilibrium dissociation constant, or K D , and half-maximal inhibitory concentration values, or IC 50 .
-ANB020 demonstrated highly potent K D values of approximately 1 pM and 37 pM for human and cynomolgus monkey IL-33, respectively.
-ANB020 inhibits secretion of IL-5 from primary basophils purified from peripheral blood of healthy subjects with an IC 50 of approximately 1.5 nM, which is approximately 15-fold greater than that of the soluble ST2 antagonist, as shown in Figure 3 below.
-Lower K D and IC 50 values indicate higher potency and functional activity, respectively.
+The high potency and functional activity of ANB020 for human and cynomolgus monkey IL-33 was measured using standard in vitro assays: equilibrium dissociation constant, or K_D , and half-maximal inhibitory concentration values, or IC{50} .
+ANB020 demonstrated highly potent K_D values of approximately 1 pM and 37 pM for human and cynomolgus monkey IL-33, respectively.
+ANB020 inhibits secretion of IL-5 from primary basophils purified from peripheral blood of healthy subjects with an IC{50} of approximately 1.5 nM, which is approximately 15-fold greater than that of the soluble ST2 antagonist, as shown in Figure 3 below.
+Lower K_D and IC{50} values indicate higher potency and functional activity, respectively.

 Figure 3.
-In vitro assay indicates that ANB020 has approximately 15-fold greater potency than soluble ST2 in inhibiting IL-5 release.
+Results from in vitro assay comparing effectiveness of ANB020 and soluble ST2 in inhibiting IL-5 release.

-Using peripheral blood mononuclear cells, or PBMC, ANB020 inhibited human and cynomolgus monkey interferon-gamma release with an IC 50 of approximately 1.1 nM and approximately 20.4 nM, respectively as shown in Figure 4 below.
-We have developed a whole blood version of the PBMC assay, which we are utilizing in our Phase 1 trial to understand the pharmacodynamic activity of ANB020 in clinical trials.
+Using peripheral blood mononuclear cells, or PBMC, ANB020 inhibited human and cynomolgus monkey interferon-gamma release with an IC{50} of approximately 1.1 nM and approximately 20.4 nM, respectively as shown in Figure 4 below.
+We have developed a whole blood version of the PBMC assay, which we plan to utilize to understand the pharmacodynamic activity of ANB020 in clinical trials.

 Figure 4.
-ANB020 inhibits the activity of human and cynomolgus IL-33 as measured by interferongamma release from PBMCs treated overnight with 100 mg/ml IL-12, challenged with ten (human) or five (cynomolgus) nM IL-33 for 48 hours.
+Activity read out of interferon-gamma release for PBMCs pretreated overnight with 100mg/ml IL-12, challenged with ten (human) or five (cynomolgus) nM IL-33 for 48 hours.

 Our preclinical development has also demonstrated that ANB020 has favorable manufacturability, pharmacokinetics and toxicology to support development.
 Studies have demonstrated desirable manufacturing properties for ANB020, including robust expression from Chinese hamster ovary cells, or CHO cells, efficient purification using standard downstream techniques and stable formulation up to concentrations required for subcutaneous dosing in humans.
 ANB020 demonstrated a half-life of approximately seven days in cynomolgus monkeys, retained full functional activity when incubated in normal human serum at 37 °C for one week and proved to be fully active in cynomolgus monkey sera two weeks after dosing.
-We have conducted preclinical toxicology studies under GLPs for ANB020.
+We have conducted preclinical toxicology studies under good laboratory practices for ANB020.
 In addition, we have conducted manufacturing under good manufacturing practice to produce ANB020 in quantities for initial clinical use.